Debbie Biton: Biography

 Biton was born in Sderot on 25 June 1965.
 She has a master's degree in law and worked for a time as a lawyer.

 Biton served as Yesh Atid's leader in Sderot beginning in 2013.
 In 2013 she ran for the mayoralty of Sderot, finishing in last place with 3.5% of the vote.
 She was placed thirty-seventh on the Yesh Atid for the 2015 Knesset elections, but failed to be elected.
 In the 2018 municipal elections she ran for Sderot's City Council at the head of a local party list, which received only 585 and failed to win a seat.
 She was forty-ninth on the joint Blue and White list for the April 2019 elections, but again missed out.

 Prior to the 2022 Knesset elections Biton was placed twenty-first on the Yesh Atid list, and was elected to the Knesset as the party won 24 seats.

+On 1 September 2026 Biton announced that she would not compete in the 2026 election but would remain a member of Yesh Atid.